-Note 9-Pension Plan: (Continued)
+Plan Description (Continued) Α.

+PLAN 2 HYBRID RETIREMENT DI AN

+PLAN 1 RETIREMENT PLAN

+Exceptions to COLA Effective Exceptions to COLA Effective Exceptions to COLA

+Dates: Dates: Effective Dates:

+The COLA is effective July 1 Same as Plan 1.
+Same as Plan 1 and Plan 2.

+following one full calendar year

+(January 1 to December 31) under

+any of the following circumstances:

+The member is within five years

+of qualifying for an unreduced

+retirement benefit as of January

+1, 2013.

+• The member retires on disability.

+• The member retires directly from

+short-term or long-term disability

+under the Virginia Sickness and

+Disability Program (VSDP).

+• The member is involuntarily

+separated from employment for

+causes other than job

+performance or misconduct and

+is eligible to retire under the

+Workforce Transition Act or the

-Program.
+Transitional Benefits Program.

-PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN Cost-of-Living Adjustment (COLA) in Retirement (Continued) Cost-of-Living Adjustment (COLA) in Retirement (Continued) Cost-of-Living Adjustment (COLA) in Retirement (Continued) Eligibility: For members who retire with an unreduced benefit or with a reduced benefit with at least 20 years of service credit, the COLA will go into effect on July 1 after one full calendar year from the retirement date.
-Eligibility: Same as Plan 1.
-Eligibility: Same as Plan 1 and Plan 2.
-For members who retire with a reduced benefit and who have ess than 20 years of service credit, the COLA will go into effect on July 1 after one calendar year following the unreduced retirement eligibility date.
-Exceptions to COLA Effective Dates: The COLA is effective July 1 following one full calendar year (January 1 to December 31) under any of the following circumstances: The member is within five years of qualifying for an unreduced retirement benefit as of January 1, 2013.
-The member retires on disability.
-The member retires directly from short-term or long-term disability.
-The member is involuntarily separated from employment for causes other than job performance or misconduct and is eligible to retire under the Workforce Transition Act or Exceptions to COLA Effective Dates: Same as Plan 1.
-Exceptions to COLA Effective Dates: Same as Plan 1 and Plan 2.

-PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN Cost-of-Living Adjustment (COLA) in Retirement (Continued) Cost-of-Living Adjustment Cost-of-Living Adjustment Exceptions to COLA Effective Dates (Continued): Exceptions to COLA Effective Dates (Continued): Exceptions to COLA Effective Dates(Continued): The member dies in service and the member's survivor or beneficiary is eligible for a monthly death-in-service benefit.
-The COLA will go into effect on July 1 following one full calendar year (January 1 to December 31) from the date the monthly benefit begins.
+• The member dies in service and

+the member's survivor or

+beneficiary is eligible for a

+monthly death-in-service benefit.

+• The COLA will go into effect on

+July 1 following one full calendar

+year (January 1 to December 31)

+from the date the monthly benefit

+begins.

+Disability Coverage Disability Coverage Disability Coverage

+Members who are eligible to be Members who are eligible to be Eligible political subdivision earned, purchased or granted.